 Allergy and Anaphylaxis

 Allergy occurs when a person reacts to substances in the environment that are harmless to most people.
-These substances are known as allergens and are found in dust mites, pets, pollen, insects, ticks, moulds, foods and some drugs (medications).
+These substances are known as allergens which are most commonly found in dust mites, pets, pollen, insects, ticks, moulds, foods, latex and some drugs (medications).

 Fast Facts